-- 1. Define the minimum energy performance indicators for NZEB to be introduced in EIRs for any building construction contract - 2.
+- 1. Define the minimum energy performance indicators for Nearly Zero Energy Building (NZEB) to be introduced in EIRs for any building construction contract - 2.
 Define the minimum energy performance requirements to be introduced in the EIRs for public tender related to public building - 3.
 Define the compulsory maintenance delivery plan to ensure the foreseen energy performance of the building - 4.
 Define the professional requirements for BIM and energy competences to properly work for NZEB - 5.
 Define the requirements for supply chain data management for public tender - 6.
 Review the preliminary BIM Execution Plan (BEP) - 7.
-Representation of informatic maturity level of the model according to predefined LOI/LOD indicators
+Representation of informatic maturity level of the model according to predefined Level of Information / Level of Detail or Development (LOI/LOD) indicators